 This is useful for an admin to create a table to send to an author as part of a report.

 We’ve made an example Jupyter Notebook using Python that you can customize to your institution and run in Google Colab, or download.
 This script does not require the Swagger client.

 These tasks are only the beginning of what you can do with the Figshare API.
+For more complex examples please see this GitHub pages site.
 We hope you feel empowered to build tools that will make your workflows more efficient and give you insight into your repository content and use.
 Please share what you learn with us and others!